eduadiez/PowersOfTau-SGX/README.md

     $ wget https://github.com/eduadiez/PowersOfTau-SGX/releases/download/1.0.0/compute_constrained_sgx
     $ wget https://github.com/eduadiez/PowersOfTau-SGX/releases/download/1.0.0/enclave.signed.so
     ```
-2. Download the [challenge_nnnn](https://github.com/weijiekoh/perpetualpowersoftau) file from the coordinator (you need to have an slot).
+2. Download the [challenge_nnnn](https://github.com/weijiekoh/perpetualpowersoftau) file from the ceremony coordinator (you will need to have a slot assigned).
 The filename might be something like challenge_0004.
 Rename it to challenge:
     ```
     $ mv challenge_nnnn challenge
     ```